For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Numbers are not equal

-For example for data: service output: 6.0, value to compare: 6, comparison: ==, the result is correct.
-The value 6.0 returned from the script is equal to the value 6 entered in the expected field.
+For example, for data: service output: 6.0, value to compare: 6, comparison: ==, the result is correct.
+The value 6.0 returned by the script is equal to the value 6 entered in the expected field.

 Illustration 9.
 Test input parameters

-Illustration 10.
+Figure 10.
 Test result verification parameters

-Illustration 11.
-Number comparison using the == operator ended with a positive result
+Figure 11.
+Number comparison using the EQ operator with a positive result

 Text comparison